schism-dev/schism/src/Utility/Pre-Processing/NWM/README.md

 ./Grid_manipulation/*.cpp
 ./Grid_manipulation/*.f90
 ./Elev_IC/gen_elev.f90
 ./Shapiro/gen_slope_filter.f90
 ./HYCOM_nudge/gen_nudge_from_hycom.f90
 ./Vgrid/gen_vqs.f90
 ./Hot/gen_hot_3Dth_from_hycom.f90
 ./Rough3/gen_source2.f90
 ./DEM/interpolate_depth_structured2.f90
 ./DEM_USGS/interpolate_depth_structured2.f90

 A sample compiling cmd is provided in the beginning few lines in each source code.
-The binaries provided here are compiled with ifort and gcc.
+The sample binaries provided here were compiled with ifort and gcc.

+Also, make sure you have appropriate netcdf libraries; as a test, see if you can successfully compile:
+/HYCOM_nudge/gen_nudge_from_hycom.f90

 (4) When setting up a new run from scratch, it is recommended to copy the following sub-folders to your run directory: